quarkusio/quarkusio.github.io/README.md

 **For more regarding the use of Jekyll, please refer to the [Jekyll Step by Step Tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/).**

 ### Deploying to GitHub Pages

 The website deployment is automatically performed by GitHub Actions (when commits are pushed to the `develop` branch).
 If for some reason you need to deploy from your local machine, follow these instructions:

 1. Install the [act](https://github.com/nektos/act#installation) executable to run GitHub Actions locally
 2. Run `act -s GITHUB_TOKEN=<GITHUB_TOKEN>`, where *<GITHUB_TOKEN>* needs to be replaced with a token that allows you to push to the https://github.com/quarkusio/quarkusio.github.io repository.

 ## Writing a blog

 To write a blog:

 - create an author entry in [_data/authors.yaml](https://github.com/quarkusio/quarkusio.github.io/blob/develop/_data/authors.yaml)
   - `emailhash` you can get by running `echo your@email.org | md5` using an email you have registered from the [Gravatar service](https://gravatar.com),
-- create an blog entry under [_posts](https://github.com/quarkusio/quarkusio.github.io/tree/develop/_posts) -the file name is `yyyy-mm-dd-slug.adoc`
+- create an blog entry under [_posts](https://github.com/quarkusio/quarkusio.github.io/tree/develop/_posts)
+  - the file name is `yyyy-mm-dd-slug.adoc`
 - `tags` should be used with some care as an archive page is created for of them.
 Below are some basic rules to try follow:
   - `quarkus-release` used for Quarkus release blogs
   - `announcement` used for general announcement with some impact.